 James Pennebaker, professor of psychology at the University of Texas, Austin, developed a writing assignment he calls “Writing to Heal” which demonstrates the effects of writing as a healing technique.
 He suggests: “Over the next four days, write down your deepest emotions and thoughts about the emotional upheaval that has been influencing your life the most.
 In your writing, let go and explore the event and how it has affected you.
-You might tie this experience to your childhood, your relationship with your parents, people you have loved, or love now.
+You might tie this experience to your childhood, your relationship with your parents, or people you have loved, or love now.
 Write continuously for 20 minutes a day.”

 5. Mindfulness-Based Stress Reduction (MBSR)

-Developed at the University of Massachusetts Medical Center in the 1970s by Professor Jon Kabat-Zinn, MBSR is an intensive eight-week program that uses a combination of mindfulness meditation, body awareness, yoga and exploration of patterns of behavior, thinking, feeling and action to assist people who suffer from stress, anxiety, depression, and pain.
+Developed at the University of Massachusetts Medical Center in the 1970s by Professor Jon Kabat-Zinn, MBSR is an intensive eight-week program that uses a combination of mindfulness meditation, body awareness, yoga, and exploration of patterns of behavior, thinking, feeling and action to assist people who suffer from stress, anxiety, depression, and pain.